anucak/TextMe/README.md

 # TextMe
-A simple message app where registered users can send private messages to each other.
+A simple text messaging app where registered users can send private messages to each other.

 ![Example screenshot](./static/img/TextMe_screenshot.png)